digitalocean/container-blueprints/DOKS-CI-CD/README.md

 doks-ci-cd   Active   13m
 ```

-Next, you will prepare each component of Knative (Serving and Eventing) to work in conjunction with Tekton Pipelines, and trigger the CI automation on GitHub events (e.g. push).
-The preparation steps will also teach you how to expose and enable TLS termination for all your Knative services.
+Next, you will configure and test the Tekton CI/CD pipeline for the sample application ([2048 game](https://en.wikipedia.org/wiki/2048_(video_game))), used for demonstration in this guide.
+You will also learn how to automatically trigger the pipeline on GitHub events (e.g. when pushing commits), using Knative GitHubSource and Tekton EventListeners.

 ## Step 8 - Setting Up Your First CI/CD Pipeline Using Tekton and Argo CD

 In this part, you will set up a Tekton CI/CD Pipeline that builds a Docker image for your custom application using Kaniko, and publishes it to a remote Docker registry.
-Then, the Tekton pipeline will trigger Argo CD to deploy the application to your Kubernetes cluster.
+Then, the Tekton pipeline will trigger Argo CD to create (if not already), and deploy the application to your Kubernetes cluster.
 The web application used in this tutorial is a implementation of the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)).

 At a high level overview, the following steps are involved: